-Ideally, then, you’ll be looking for no-contract plans that offer good pricing, without any financial penalties for choosing the non-contract option.
+Ideally, then, you’ll be looking for no-contract plans that offer good pricing, without any financial penalties.
 It’s all too common for providers to offer what looks like a very reasonable non-contract plan, only to slug you with a “connection fee” that’s only waived if you sign up to a contract plan (the “connection fee” itself is something of a rort, a legacy of the ADSL days when a tech actually has to visit the phone exchange to plug your line in to the right port).

 If the place you’re moving to is already connected to the NBN, you’re in for a much easier time, both in speed of connection and available plan options.
 But for the time being, there’s still a lot of places out there that rely on ADSL – and that means you’re going to have to wear a connection fee pretty much across the board, along with a long wait to get connected and the need to endure lengthy downtime if you decide to change providers later on.

-NBN services don’t have a connection fee (if the provider charges one, it’s purely for their own bottom line) and can often be connected in minutes rather than days (particularly true of Fibre to the Home connections), making it a much better fit for renters.
+NBN services don’t need a connection fee – if the provider charges one, it’s purely for their own bottom line.
+It can often be connected in minutes rather than days (particularly true of Fibre to the Home connections), making it a much better fit for renters.